Loose Outlet Cover Plates Can Cause Sparks

 - I’ve had the same thing happen to me where my tape measure slipped down a wall and shorted across a plug that was not plugged in all the way into the outlet.

-- It’s important to screw the cover plate over the dryer outlet, then once all the metal parts are clear and the dryer is plugged all the way in then the circuit breaker can be turned back on.
+- It’s important to securely fasten the cover plate over the dryer outlet, then once all the metal parts are clear and the dryer is plugged all the way in then the circuit breaker can be turned back on.

 - Because the circuit breaker tripped off, you will most likely have to push the handle all the way into the off position to reset the breaker, then just push it back into the on position.